igoticecream/steamdeck-samba-server/README.md

 To run the script, simply insert the following command in your SteamDeck terminal:

-`sh -c "$(curl -fsSL https://raw.githubusercontent.com/igoticecream/steamdeck-samba-server/main/samba.sh)"`
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/igoticecream/steamdeck-samba-server/main/samba-install.sh)"`

-This will automatically download and run the samba.sh file from the GitHub repository, which will install and configure the Samba server on your SteamDeck.
+This will automatically download and run the samba-install.sh file from the GitHub repository, which will install and configure the Samba server on your SteamDeck.

 ## Usage